irenestevens8/Candida_degradome/README.md

 Count tables from the fivepseq package are available in the [Data](https://github.com/irenestevens8/Candida_degradome/tree/main/Data) folder.

 # **Scripts for reproduction of manuscript figures**
+All manuscript figures may be reproduced from the R scripts within this repository, with the exception of those not prepared in R.

 ## **Main Figures**

 ## **Additional scripts pertaining to the study**